princemathur4/sensor_simulation/README.md

 - Run using command: `./virtualenv/bin/python simulate.py`

 ## Description
-After running the code the input and output will be dumped in the project directory. input.json: This file would contain second-wise data for simulated sensor. output.csv: This file would contain stats for every 15-min derived from the input data hourly_stats.csv: This file would contain stats for every hour derived from the output.csv i.e. 15-min stats data
+After running the code the input and output will be dumped in the project directory.
+A sample of which is already provided in the project.
+The files will be as follows:

+- input.json: This file would contain second-wise data for simulated sensor.
+- output.csv: This file would contain stats for every 15-min derived from the input data
+- hourly_stats.csv: This file would contain stats for every hour derived from the output.csv i.e. 15-min stats data